khaiwyon/materials/week_1/day_3/associations.md

 ### Challenge

 - Create another model called `Topic` that has 2 attributes - `title` that is a `string` and `description` that is a `text`.
-Once you've created it, associated the following:
+Once you've created it, create associations for the following:

 - `Topic` have many `Posts`. `Post` belongs to `Topic`.